Trace Systoles and Sink Constant: Generalized Markoff maps

 \subsection{Arrows assigned by a $\Um$--Markoff map}

 \

-Let $\ov E(\Sigma)$ be the set of oriented edges.
+Let $\ov E(\mathcal{T})$ be the set of oriented edges.
 Let $\phi \in {\bf \Phi}_{\Um}$.
-We can assign to each undirected edge, $e \in E (\Sigma)$, a particular directed edge, $\ov{e_\phi} \in \ov E (\Sigma)$, with underlying edge $e$, in the following way.
+We can assign to each undirected edge, $e \in E (\mathcal{T})$, a particular directed edge, $\ov{e_\phi} \in \ov E (\mathcal{T})$, with underlying edge $e$, in the following way.

 Suppose $e \leftrightarrow (X,Y;Z,W)$ and $\phi \in {\bf \Phi}_{\Um}$.
-If $|z|\geq|w|$, then we associate the element $\ov{e_\phi}$ in $\ov E(\Sigma)$, such that the arrow on $e$ points towards $W$; in other words, $\ov{e_\phi} = (X,Y;Z \rightarrow W)$.
+If $|z|\geq|w|$, then we associate the element $\ov{e_\phi}$ in $\ov E(\mathcal{T})$, such that the arrow on $e$ points towards $W$; in other words, $\ov{e_\phi} = (X,Y;Z \rightarrow W)$.
 Reciprocally, if $|z|\leq |w|$, we put an arrow on $e$ pointing towards $Z$, that is, $\ov{e_\phi} = (X,Y;W \rightarrow Z)$.
 If it happens that $|z|=|w|$ then we consider that there is an arrow in both directions, as this will not affect the arguments in the latter part of this paper.

-For a given map $\phi$, a vertex with all three arrows pointing towards it is called a {\em sink}, one where two arrows point towards it and one away is called a {\em merge}, and vertex with two (respectively three) arrows pointing away from it is called a {\em fork} (respectively \emph{source}).
+For a given map $\phi$, a vertex with all three arrows pointing towards it is called a {\em sink}.
+Following previous works, we can also consider other types of vertex with respectively one, two or three arrows pointing away from it, and call them respectively a {\em merge}, a {\em fork} and a \emph{source}, but we will only use the notion of sink in this article.